tsoernes/gfsopt/README.md

 Provides the following features:
 * Parallel optimization: Run multiple hyperparameter searches in parallel on multiple cores
-* Save and restore progress: Save/restore settings and optimization progress to/from file.
+* Save and restore progress: Save/restore settings, parameters and optimization progress to/from file.
 * Average over multiple runs: Run a stochastic objective function using the same parameters multiple times and report the average to Dlib's Global Function Search.
 Useful in highly stochastic domains to avoid biasing the search towards